Impact

 Affected Systems

-The affected product is the Tenda N300 F3 (V603), a consumer Wi‑Fi router released by Tenda.
-No other vendor or product versions are listed as impacted in the available data.
+The affected product is the Tenda N300 F3 (V603), a consumer Wi‑Fi router manufactured by Tenda.
+No other vendors or product versions appear to be impacted in the available data.

 Risk and Exploitability